 Office of AIDS

 Major advances in treatment have truly changed what it means to live with HIV.
-An HIV diagnosis does not have to mean your life is over.
+An HIV diagnosis does not mean your life is over.
+People with HIV can now live long and productive lives.
 If you are HIV positive, there are a number of services available to help you.
-There are life-saving drugs that can help you.
+There are also life-saving drugs that can help you stay healthy.
 You may need care and/or support services, including medical care, assistance with obtaining HIV medications, assistance with housing, etc. Most of these services are available statewide and are accessed through a network of HIV service providers.

 Where can I find medical care, treatment and support services?

 To find service providers in your area, you can go to the CA HIV/AIDS Service Referral Website.
 This site is designed to help you find HIV testing, prevention, care & treatment, and support services in your local area.

 Where can I get help paying for HIV drugs?

 HIV medications can help those living with HIV live long and productive lives.
 The goal of the AIDS Drug Assistance Program (ADAP) is to help individuals access and maintain prescription drug coverage.
 ADAP can help pay for deductibles, copays and co-insurance associated with HIV medications as well as other drugs on the ADAP formulary.
 If your annual income is less than 500% of the federal poverty level, you may qualify for ADAP.
 Clients must apply in person at a local ADAP enrollment site with a certified eligibility/enrollment worker, and provide documents to prove eligibility.
 For more information and enrollment site locations, go to the Ramsell Public Health Rx website.

 Where can I get help paying for my health, dental and vision insurance premiums?